AlirezaRahi/Discriminating-Cognitive-Task-Responses-from-Control-Conditions-Using-Machine-Learning/README.md

 │   ├── wernicke_left_min, wernicke_left_mean, wernicke_left_max
 │   └── ...
 (51 additional features)
 ```
+> ⚠️ **Data Availability Notice**
+> The original fMRI dataset is not publicly available due to privacy and ethical restrictions.
+> This repository focuses on the full modeling and evaluation pipeline.

 ### Data Statistics
 - **Total Samples**: 1,125 fMRI observations